 Mr. Talbott entered government service after 21 years with Time magazine.
 As a reporter, he covered Eastern Europe, the State Department and the White House, then was Washington bureau chief, editor-at-large and foreign affairs columnist.
 He was twice awarded the Edward Weintal Prize for distinguished diplomatic reporting.

 His twelfth book, Fast Forward, Ethics and Politics in the Age of Global Warming, which he co-authored with William Antholis, Brookings Managing Director, was released in paperback in summer 2011.
 His past books include: The Great Experiment: The Story of Ancient Empires, Modern States, and the Quest for a Global Nation, Engaging India: Diplomacy, Democracy and the Bomb; The Russia Hand; At the Highest Levels (with Michael Beschloss); The Master of the Game; Reagan and Gorbachev (with Michael Mandelbaum); Deadly Gambits; Reagan and the Russians; and Endgame.
-He translated and edited two volumes of Nikita Khrushchev’s memoirs in the early 1970s.
+In the 1960s, as a student at Oxford, he contributed to a volume of poetry, and in the early 1970s he translated and edited two volumes of Nikita Khrushchev’s memoirs.

-In December 2011 Mr. Talbott was named by Secretary of State Hillary Clinton as chair of the U.S. State Department’s Foreign Affairs Policy Board.
+In December 2011, Mr. Talbott was named by Secretary of State Hillary Clinton as chair of the U.S. State Department’s Foreign Affairs Policy Board, a post he held through Secretary Kerry’s tenure.
 He is also currently a member of the Aspen Strategy Group, a fellow of the American Academy of Arts & Sciences and the Academy of Diplomacy, Chairman of the Board of the American Ditchley Foundation, and a Governor of the Conference of Montreal.
 In 2007-08, he served as a member of the National Commission on War Powers.
 Previously, Mr. Talbott served as a fellow of the Yale Corporation, a trustee of the Hotchkiss School and the Carnegie Endowment for International Peace, a director of the Council on Foreign Relations, the North American Executive Committee of the Trilateral Commission, and the American Association of Rhodes Scholars.